 Behavior determined by MFCDC staff to be severe will be documented and addressed on an individual basis.
 If such behavior is recurrent, the family will be included in the inception of a written plan to remedy the situation, with mutually agreed upon consequences assigned to any inability to do so.

 A parent who wishes to report or discuss a grievance concerning any aspect of the program shall request a meeting with the Director.
-The Director will attempt to address the concern in an expedient manner, and will discuss the grievance as appropriate with individual staff members, the staff as a whole, or the Dean of the School of Leadership and Education Sciences.
+The Director will attempt to address the concern in an expedient manner, and will discuss the grievance as appropriate with individual staff members, the staff as a whole, or the Assistant Dean of the School of Leadership and Education Sciences.
 The parent will be provided with a written summary of follow-up to the grievance.
-If at any time the parent feels that the Director is not addressing his or her concerns, that parent should contact Dr. Paula Cordeiro, Dean, in the School of Leadership and Education Sciences.
+If at any time the parent feels that the Director is not addressing his or her concerns, that parent should contact Linda Dews, Assistant Dean, in the School of Leadership and Education Sciences.